Zeus99x/resume/README.md

 ### 5. Write Your Resume in Markdown

 - **Action**: Open a text editor (e.g., Notepad), write your resume (e.g., `# Your Name\n## Experience\n- **Job Title, Company**`), and save it as `resume.md` in the cloned repository folder.
-- **Etter’s Principle**: Etter praises lightweight markup like Markdown for its speed and readability, ideal for content-focused writing.
+- **Etter’s Principle**: Etter praises lightweight markup like Markdown for its speed and readability, ideal for content focused writing.

 ### 6. Install Pelican